openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 We recommend that only TLS 1.2 is used.
 Other versions such as TLS 1.0 and 1.1 are vulnerable to multiple attacks.
 TLS 1.0 should be disabled completely in your environment.
-TLS 1.1 may be used for broad client compatibility, however, excercise caution when enabling this protocol.
-Only enable TLS version 1.1 if there is a mandatory requirement and you are aware of the risks involved.
-Older versions of TLS should not be used as these versions include SSLv2 which is deprecated, and SSLv3 which suffers from the attack known as POODLE.
+TLS 1.1 may be used for broad client compatibility, however exercise caution when enabling this protocol.
+Only enable TLS version 1.1 if there is a mandatory compatibility requirement and you are aware of the risks involved.
+All versions of SSL, the predecessor to TLS, must not be used due to multiple public vulnerabilities.

-When you are using TLS 1.2 and in control of both the clients and the server, the cipher suite should be limited to ``ECDHE-ECDSA-AES256-GCM-SHA384``.
-In circumstances where you don’t control both ends and are using TLS 1.1 or 1.2 the more general ``HIGH:!aNULL:!eNULL:!DES:!3DES:!SSLv3:!TLSv1:!CAMELLIA`` is a reasonable cipher selection.
+When you are using TLS 1.2 and control both the clients and the server, the cipher suite should be limited to ``ECDHE-ECDSA-AES256-GCM-SHA384``.
+In circumstances where you do not control both endpoints and are using TLS 1.1 or 1.2 the more general ``HIGH:!aNULL:!eNULL:!DES:!3DES:!SSLv3:!TLSv1:!CAMELLIA`` is a reasonable cipher selection.